How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 1. It acts as an icebreaker in new social settings, reducing awkwardness and enabling strangers to initiate contact (much more effectively than level 1, which sometimes creates the awkwardness).

 2. It contributes to social cohesion and creating community.
 We simply don’t have the time or desire to go super deep with every single person we meet.
+But having some information to mentally tag them with does create a degree of relationship.

 3. It can lay the groundwork for potential friendships.